 You can be certain of uncertainty and controversy with chronic pain

 The National Institute of Health Care Excellence (NICE) is set to publish new guidelines on the assessment and management of chronic pain this winter – with a likely shift away from reliance on painkillers.
-In this blog post, Mark Johnson, Professor of Pain and Analgesia in the School of Clinical and Applied Sciences, looks at the alternatives and the research behind them.
+In this blog post, Mark Johnson, Professor of Pain and Analgesia in the School of Health, looks at the alternatives and the research behind them.

 On the 3rd of August this year, NICE released, for public consultation, draft clinical guidelines on the assessment and management of chronic pain in over 16s.